 Create Location Pages on Your Website

-These practices form a solid foundation for any strategy on how to promote your business locally.
+These combined practices create a strong foundation for any effective strategy on how to promote your business locally.

 Attend Community Gatherings